smirarab/ASTRAL/astral-tutorial.md

 * Open a terminal (on Windows, look for a program called `Command Prompt` and run that; on Linux you should know how to do this; on MAC, search for an application called `Terminal`).
 * Once the terminal opens, go the location where you have downloaded the software (e.g. using `cd ~/astral-home/`),
+	* Note that you do not actually need to be in directory to be able to run ASTRAL but if you are in a different directory, you need to change all instances of `./lib/` and `astral.5.7.8.jar` to the correct path (e.g., `~/astral-home/lib/` and  `~/astral-home/astral.5.7.8.jar`.

 ###  ASTRAL Help

  To see the help, issue the following command:

 ```
+  # For ASTARL-III
   java -jar astral.5.7.8.jar
+  # For ASTRAL-MP
+  java -Djava.library.path=./lib/ -jar astralmp.5.7.8.jar
 ```

 This will print the list of options available in ASTRAL.
 If no errors are printed, your ASTRAL installation is fine and you can proceed to the next sections.